Healthcare and medical in Turkey

 If you are travelling it's always a good idea to have travel insurance with a favourable health option.

-Turkey has come a long way from medieval practices and has flourished into a leading medical and healthcare region for Europe and a top competitor with even the US.
+Turkey has become a leading medical and healthcare region for Europe and a top competitor with even the US.
 They have low costs and excellent quality facilities, treatments, and technology making them an excellent place to receive top rate health care.
 Their doctors are usually trained abroad and a lot holding certification from the US.
 Being an EU candidate for membership they consistently uphold their standards of healthcare.
 If you’re travelling to Turkey be assured you will receive some of the best care and will be treated by some of the best trained doctors in the country.
 In short, if you have to be sick, Turkey is a great place to be sick.